-As at December 31, 2017, Posera had issued and outstanding 118,546,379 common shares, and 9,776,750 options, of which 6,179,010 were exercisable at an exercise price to purchase common shares ranging from \$0.125 to \$0.32.
-As at March 28, 2018, Posera had issued and outstanding 119,796,879 voting common shares and 8,500,250 options, of which 5,162,258 were exercisable at an exercise price to purchase common shares ranging from \$0.125 to \$0.32.
+As at December 31, 2018, Posera had issued and outstanding 119,796,378 common shares, and 8,443,250 options, of which 6,617,313 were exercisable at an exercise price to purchase common shares ranging from \$0.125 to \$0.32.
+As at March 29, 2019, Posera had issued and outstanding 119,796,879 voting common shares and 8,395,250 options, of which 6,636,969 were exercisable at an exercise price to purchase common shares ranging from \$0.125 to \$0.32.

 The Common Shares are the only authorized class of shares of the Company.
 Each Common Share is entitled to one vote at meetings of Posera's shareholders, except for meetings at which only holders of another specified class are entitled to vote separately as a class.
-The holders of the Common Shares are entitled to receive dividends if, as and when declared by the Board of Directors of Posera's net assets upon liquidation, dissolution or winding up on an equal basis per Common Share.
+The holders of the Common Shares are entitled to receive dividends if, as and when declared by the Board of Directors of Posera.
+Holders of the Common Shares are entitled to participate in any distribution of Posera's net assets upon liquidation, dissolution or winding up on an equal basis per Common Share.
 There are no pre-emptive, redemption, purchase or conversion rights attached to the Common Shares.